This article explains how to enter Construction Industry Scheme (CIS) transactions into FreeAgent if you're a contractor.

 3. Pay off the bill

-When you pay your subcontractor, you'll see a payment of £300 coming out of your main bank account.
+When you pay your subcontractor, you'll see a payment of £300 coming out of your business bank account.

 Don't explain this as a bill payment.
-Instead, explain it as a transfer from your main account to the CIS bank account.
+Instead, explain it as a transfer from your business bank account to the CIS bank account.

 4. Add a manual bill payment